successible-hack-for-change/Successible-Api/README.md

 ### Pre-Requisite:
 Python 3.10.4

 In this project we used django, django rest framework.
-Please follow installation guide for running it locally
+Please follow the installation guide below to run it locally

 ## Installation